arctop/android-sdk/README.md

         }
     }

-To launch the login page of the Arctop app, start an activity with the following intent:
+To launch the login screen of the Arctop app, start an activity with the following intent:

     Intent activityIntent = new Intent(NeuosSDK.NEUOS_LOGIN);

 The Arctop login activity will report close and report a result once complete.
 You can either listen to that request or check the login status again.

-#### Verify a user is calibrated for Arctop
+#### Verify a User is Calibrated for Arctop

-Before Arctop services can be used in any sessions, a user must complete calibration and have personal models generated for them.
-This is done via the Arctop app.
-To calibrate, in the Arctop app users will go through a short session:
+Before Arctop services can be used in any sessions, a user must complete calibration to generate their personal Arctop model.
+This is done via the Arctop mobile app.

-The calibration process is approximately 10 minutes long and asks users to complete six short tasks (1-3 minutes each) while their brain signal is recorded by a compatible headband or other sensor device.
-At the end of each task users are asked to rank their experience using slider scales and questionairres.
+Calibration in the Arctop mobile app will be approximately 10 minutes long and only needs to be completed once per user.
+It consists of five short tasks (1-3 minutes each) and is performed while wearing a compatible headwear device to record brain signals throughout.
+At the end of each task, users are asked to rank their experience using slider scales and short questionnaires.

-This process is crucial in order for Arctop platform to learn individual users and adjust its algorithms to be as accurate and robust as possible.
-Therefore, it is important that users complete this session while they are in a quiet place, with no disruptions, and making sure the headband is positioned properly.
+This process is important for Arctop’s software to learn individual users' unique patterns and tune its algorithms to be as accurate and robust as possible.

-It is best practice that during the calibration tasks each user focuses on the screen as much as they can and do not close their eyes.
-It is OK to blink normally but otherwise they should try not to make unnecessary movements during the tasks since the headband is very sensitive to motion.
-Other guidance given for the calibration session includes:
-    -Do NOT eat or drink.
-    -Do NOT plug in the headband or connect it to any battery while wearing it -Do NOT press the tablet’s ‘sleep’ button.
-    -Answer questions honestly: the session is designed to calibrate the software to each person so there are no “right” or “wrong” answers.
+Users should follow the tips listed below for best practice in completing calibration.

+*Before calibration:*

+-Ensure you are in a quiet area, where you will not be interrupted for 10 minutes.

+-Unplug your headwear and mobile device from any chargers.

+*During calibration:*

+-Sit still, as the headwear sensors are sensitive to motion.
+Do not eat, drink, or close your eyes.
+It is alright to blink normally.

+-Do not multitask or exit the Arctop app.
+Focus all of your efforts on the tasks presented.

+-Answer all questions honestly.

 To verify that a user is calibrated, call the service to check the status: